Preston752/rf-waveform-analyzer/README.md

 Chirp travels to target and back -> the amount of time it takes to receive the echo back will determine the target's distance from the chirp

-Apply filter -> Cross-correlate received signal with transmitted chirp.
+Apply filter -> Cross-correlate received signal with transmitted chirp (the received signal = the chirp in this example but the received signal can have noise also).
 The filter looks for the chirp pattern in the received signal.
 Produces a sharp spike when it finds a match.

 Detect target -> The position of the spike in time will tell us exactly how far the target is from the start of the chirp.